cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 - *M*: relevant for *Mobile Security* class (M.Sc. level)

 ### Week 1: Chapter 1 - Introduction to Steganography and Covert Channels (May 5th, 2020)
+This chapter provides an overview of the whole class.
+Afterwards, fundamental terminology, taxonomy and history of information hiding will be covered.
+The chapter also highlights some use-cases (legitimate and criminal ones) and tells you a bit about the CUING initiative.

 - **Video:** [YouTube](https://www.youtube.com/watch?v=7YXXrbTah_s)